 - The Lake Superior Coastal Trail is one of the most scenic stretches of backpacking.
 Students should anticipate moderate to challenging hiking, mastering backcountry skills, enjoying beaches and primitive camping.

-North Channel Kayaking and Climbing (August August 21-28) (TRIP IS NOW FULL)
+North Channel Kayaking and Climbing (August August 19-27)

 - Students will embark on a self-supported sea kayak through the North Channel.
 This trip includes camping on granite islands and peninsulas, climbing and rappelling, and gaining skills to live out of kayak for a week.